sanfinity-Iot/openremote/Tutorial:-Receive-LoRaWAN-sensor-data-from-ChirpStack.md

 ## Create the OpenRemote MQTT agent
 1. Login to the OpenRemote manager UI (`https://localhost/` `admin/secret`)
 2. Navigate to the `Assets` page, click `+` in the asset tree on the left.
-3. In the `Add asset' dialog do the following:
+3. In the `Add asset` dialog do the following:
    * Select the `MQTT Agent` asset type in the list
    * Name: `ChirpStack MQTT Agent`
    * Confirm with `ADD`